 An effective anti-inflammatory and a potent antioxidant, milk thistle may help protect the liver against toxicity from pharmaceutical drugs.
 In Europe, milk thistle may be given to patients when they are taking medications that have side effects that are known to cause liver problems.

 In a number of studies from Europe, milk thistle has been shown to be an effective herbal treatment for cirrhosis of the liver.

 Several preliminary studies of oral milk thistle for treatment of chronic hepatitis (liver inflammation) caused by virus or alcohol report improvements in liver tests.
 Use of milk thistle improved liver function and lowered the number of deaths in patients with cirrhosis of the liver.

 Milk thistle has been used as an emergency antidote for poisoning by Death cap mushroom (Amanita phalloides).
 Animal studies have found the milk thistle extract completely counteracts the toxic effects of the mushroom when given within 10 minutes of ingestion.
 If given within 24 hours of ingestion, it significantly reduces the risk of liver damage and death.

-Preliminary studies from laboratory experiments report that the silymarin and silibinin in milk thistle may reduce growth of human breast, cervical and prostate cancer cells.
+Preliminary studies from laboratory experiments report that the silymarin and silibinin in milk thistle may reduce the growth of human breast, cervical, and prostate cancer cells.